Buy Currency

 An Airbnb can be a cost-effective solution if you’re travelling in a couple or group.
 Again, explore before you go to find suitable accommodation.
 Check the area is not too far out of the city centre to avoid paying more for travel.

-There’s so much to see and do in Istanbul, and many attractions are suitable for budget travellers.
+There are countless things to do in Istanbul, and many of the attractions this city has to offer are low-cost or even free making them suitable for budget travellers.
 Some of these include:

-Topkapi Palace was the residence of the Ottoman sultans between the 15th and 19th centuries.
-It is almost a city within a city, spanning many courtyards and pavilions with many historic treasures on display.
+Topkapi Palace is a palace, museum and library in the Fatih district of Istanbul.
+It was originally the residence of the Ottoman sultans between the 15th and 19th centuries.
+It is almost a city within a city, spanning courtyards and pavilions with many historic treasures on display.

-Istanbul Archaeology Museum is home to an impressive array of Greek, Roman and Ottoman artefacts, including ceremonial tombs from the second and third centuries.
+The Istanbul Archaeology Museums are home to an impressive array of Greek, Roman and Ottoman artefacts, including ceremonial tombs from the second and third centuries.

 The Grand Bazaar and Spice Market

-With 4,000 shops spanning 60 lanes, this famous bazaar is one of the world’s oldest and largest covered markets.
-Explore unique Turkish products including plates, lamps, tapestries and hammam soaps - then sample Turkish coffee and snacks.
+With roughly 4,000 shops spanning 60 lanes, this famous bazaar is one of the world’s oldest and largest covered markets.
+Explore unique Turkish products including plates, lamps, tapestries and hammam soapsthen sample Turkish coffee and snacks.
 Entry is free.

 The nearby Spice Market is even more colourful and fragrant, and is well worth a visit.
-Entry is free.
+Plus, entry is free, making it an affordable thing to do in Istanbul for travellers on a budget.

 Sultanahmet Mosques